teorema-sistemas/angular4j/README.md

 Angular4J is a framework whose intention is to use JavaEE7 -and more precisely the CDI specification- with AngularJS.
-It was based on the AngularBeans project (https://bessemhmidi.github.io/AngularBeans/) but followed its own path due to new security and performance requirements.
+It was based on the AngularBeans project (https://bessemhmidi.github.io/AngularBeans/) but followed its a new way due to new security and performance requirements.
-Maintained by the company Teorema Sistemas where it makes available its technical team in order to develop it and to apply in its own products.
+Maintained by the company Teorema Sistemas (http://www.teorema.inf.br)  where it makes available its technical team in order to develop it and to apply in its own products.

+With the help of the free software community, the Teorema Sistemas seeks to develop its tools, as well as helping other developers do the same.

 ## Features:
 - Generate ready to inject and callable AngularJS Service from CDI Beans.